 - Affords the collection attorney attachment targets

-Armed with knowledge of the debtor’s last known bank, I often file a motion for a bank attachment.
+Armed with knowledge of the debtor’s last known bank, we often file a motion for a bank attachment.
 There are two ways to obtain a bank attachment — with notice and ex parte (without notice).

 It is important to remember that attaching the money in a debtor’s account does not automatically entitle you to that money.
 Rather, it is merely a form of gaining security — monies are held aside by the Bank to pay you after you have won the battle.
 Simply stated, the role of prejudgment security is to help ensure that after you have won the battle, you win the war and now control your own money.